-The Chief Executive/Monitoring Officer has statutory duty in respect of the lawfulness of decision making.
-The Governance Manager is designated as Deputy Monitoring Officer.
-In the absence of the Chief Executive this duty can only be undertaken by the Deputy Monitoring Officer.
+The Chief Executive/Monitoring Officer has a statutory duty in respect of the lawfulness of decision-making.
+The Governance Manager is designated as Deputy Monitoring Officer and in the absence of the Chief Executive; the Deputy Monitoring Officer can only undertake this duty.